UEFA to hold ‘extraordinary meeting,’ reportedly will move Champions League final from Russia

 “Following the evolution of the situation between Russia and Ukraine, the UEFA president has called an extraordinary meeting of the Executive Committee for 10:00 CET [Central European time, 4 a.m.
 Eastern time] on Friday 25 February, in order to evaluate the situation and take all necessary decisions,” UEFA said in a statement.

 Citing an unnamed person with knowledge of the process, the AP reported that UEFA would move the game.
-The BBC also reported the decision would come at Friday’s meeting, although UEFA would only confirm Thursday that the executive committee will meet.
+The BBC also reported that decision would be finalized at Friday’s meeting, although UEFA would only confirm Thursday that the executive committee will meet.

 Support for moving the May 28 final, the biggest club match on the sport’s calendar, has coalesced in the United Kingdom, with British Prime Minister Boris Johnson among those who have called for the event to be moved from St. Petersburg’s Gazprom Arena.
 Four English clubs — Chelsea, Liverpool, Manchester City and Manchester United — are among the final 16 teams in the Champions League competition.
 Manchester City and Chelsea, which is owned by Russian oligarch Roman Abramovich, played in last year’s final.